2004 Volvo S60 Expert Review:New Car Test Drive

 The innovative radio controls take some familiarization to master.
 Changing preset channels involves turning a knob, rather than pressing a button, for example.
 Once understood, however, it works very well.
 The leather-wrapped steering wheel features controls for the audio system that makes operating it easier while driving.

-The center console storage is awkward to reach as it is positioned rearward.
+The center console storage is positioned rearward, so it's harder to reach.
 The cup holders, mounted just forward of the console, are covered with a flimsy lid.
 There's another mini cup holder on the center of the dash.
 The manual shift lever has a silver-colored plastic cover at its base that looks like silver-colored plastic.
-A traditional boot would look so much classier, especially with the S60's luxurious leather.
+A traditional leather boot would better complement the S60's luxurious leather upholstery.

 Getting into the back seat requires a duck of the head.
 Once back there, the S60 offers more rear headroom than a BMW 3 Series sedan.
 An average-sized male will be short of legroom, however.
-It offers less legroom than 3 Series.
+It offers less legroom than the BMW.

-From inside, the S60 doesn't feel physically big, but when you get it going, it feels larger.
-The fact that its shape doesn't allow you to see the four fender corners enhances the illusion.
+From inside, the Volvo S60 sometimes feels bigger than it is because its shape doesn't allow you to see the four fender corners.
 Driven hard around turns, it almost seems like a '90s version of a '60s muscle car.
 The relatively long throw of the five-speed gearbox adds to the retro feel.

-The brakes feel soft, which makes it hard to coordinate heel-and-toe downshifts.
-We were impressed with the smoothness of the ABS, however.
-We didn't feel thrown forward in the seat under hard braking, as we have with other sports sedans, including the BMW 3 Series.
-An S60 AWD stopped in a shorter distance than a BMW 330i in a Car and Driver test, however.
+The brakes were on the soft side, but the ABS was very smooth.
+We didn't feel thrown forward in the seat under hard braking, as we have with other sports sedans, including the BMW 330i.

-The steering feels heavier in the S60 AWD version, which Volvo says is a result of the increased weight of the all-wheel-drive system.
+The steering is slightly heavier in the S60 AWD, because of the weight of the all-wheel-drive system.
 (Volvo prefers to say it has a more 'on-center feel,' which is fair enough.)
-The ride feels firmer on the all-wheel-drive version as well, because the shocks have been stiffened to handle the additional weight.
-We didn't have a chance to test the AWD model in high-speed bumpy turns, but we can say that although the ride wasn't as absorbent as in the T5, we much prefer the AWD's capability to take more challenging terrain in stride.
+The ride also is firmer on the all-wheel-drive version, using stiffer shocks to handle the weight.
+We think it's a worthwhile tradeoff to get the AWD's improved traction and handling in the rain and snow.

 Volvo is renowned for safety engineering and the S60 is fully equipped with active and passive safety features including a rigid safety cage.